 That HMCS registrations and REACH registrations may not have been submitted by same registrant/notifier and understanding the possible implications for further harmonisation.

-Identifying potential opportunities to simplify any overlap between the HMCS and REACH Regulation, including the best process for HMCS when further harmonised with REACH. on
+Identifying potential opportunities to simplify any overlap between the HMCS and REACH Regulation, including the best process for HMCS when further harmonised with REACH.

+Receiving updates from the Joint Industry Project (JIP) on "Piloting Short-Term Methods for Estimating Chronic Marine Toxicity for Regulatory Use in the North-East Atlantic Region” regarding the review and analysis of existing protocols, the selection and design of a testing plan, the conduct of pilot testing, and the dissemination of results, along with feedback from Contracting Parties to the JIP when requested.

 Working Procedure